atheobold/theobold-website/content/authors/admin/_index.md

 education research, outlining a learning trajectory for data science concepts, and the role of student identities in classroom discourse.

+I am a soon to be [Certified RStudio Trainer](https://education.rstudio.com/trainers/) and a [Carpentries instructor](https://carpentries.org/instructors/).

 In my "free" time, you can find me running or riding my mountain bike on the amazing trails around SLO.